grammyjs/website/site/docs/resources/faq.md

 One: Your bot does not have many users.
 In that case, you are just spamming the Telegram servers by sending too many requests.
-Solution: don't do that.
+Solution: don’t do that.
 You should seriously think about how to reduce the number of API calls substantially.

 Two: Your bot is getting very popular and it has a lot of users (hundreds of thousands).
-You have already made sure to use the minimum number of API calls for the most common operations of your bot, and _still_ you're running to these errors (called flood wait).
+You have already made sure to use the minimum number of API calls for the most common operations of your bot, and _still_ you’re running to these errors (called flood wait).

 There are a few things you can do.